Whirligig: In literature

 William Shakespeare, in Twelfth Night, uses the whirligig as a metaphor for "what goes around, comes around".

 In his play Cupid's Whirligig, Edward Sharpham has the deity of love cast a spell over a group of Londoners so that one falls for another, who falls for another, and so on until the final person falls for the first: a cupid's whirligig.

 O. Henry wrote a short story called "The Whirligig of Life", about a mountain couple who decide to divorce and the events that lead to their remarriage told from the perspective of the judge.
+The collection of O.Henry's short stories in which "The Whirligig of Life" appeared in 1910 was titled "Whirligigs".

 Lloyd Biggle, Jr. wrote a novel titled The Whirligig of Time as part of his science fiction series featuring Jan Darzek, a former private detective.

 In Whirligig, a novel by Paul Fleischman, a boy makes a mistake that takes the life of a young girl and is sent on a cross-country journey building whirligigs.

 In the Newbery Award-Winning young adult novel Missing May by Cynthia Rylant, Ob, the main character's uncle, makes whirligigs as a hobby.
 After his wife who loved the whirligigs dies, the whirligigs continue to move and symbolize the fact that life must go on for Ob.